Particular/docs.particular.net/samples/azure-functions/service-bus-worker/sample.md

 ### Create queue

-The use the sample the endpoint queue must be created.
+To use the sample, the endpoint queue must be created.
 It can be done manually in the Azure portal, or with the [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli).
 In this sample, the queue name is `ASBWorkerEndpoint`.

 To create the queue with the Azure CLI, execute the following Azure CLI command: